-3.2 Demographic Information
+3.3 Demographic Information

-According to CS 2016 (figure), Emakhazeni recorded a slight increase in its population although the total number shows that the municipality still has the lowest number of population size in Nkangala District Municipality.
-Emakhazeni recorded the fourth slowest growth in terms of the population size.
-The population grew by 0.4% (47216 - 48 149) from 2011 to 2016.
-This increased figure means that Emakhazeni's population constitutes a total of 3.3% of the total population of Nkangala.
+According to Census 2022, Emakhazeni recorded a slight increase in its population although the total number shows that the municipality still has the lowest number of population size in Nkangala District Municipality.
+Emakhazeni recorded the second slowest growth in terms of the population size.
+The population grew by 0.6% (48 149 - 50 165) from 2016 to 2022.
+This increased figure means that Emakhazeni's population constitutes a total of 3.15% of the total population of Nkangala and 0.97% of Mpumalanga population.
 The growth presents the municipality with pressure on its infrastructure and this will be increased as the population is expected to grow to about 50 900 by the year 2030.
-The total number of households grew from 13 722 in 2011 to 14 633 in 2016 and this contribute to 3.5% of the number of households in Nkangala.
-Youth population grew by 1.6% per annum between 2011 & 2016 and forms 39.6% of the total population.
-Interestingly, in 2016 the male population remained higher than the female population as it was the case in 2011 census.
-The male population is 51.3% and females 48.7% in 2016.
+The total number of households grew from 14 633 in 2016 to 19 613 in 2022 and this constitutes to 4.05% of the number of households in Nkangala.

 The profile is designed to provide a picture of indicators of population dynamic development in the district council with an effort to give an indication of recent trends.
 The data used was chosen because of its ability to disaggregate to smaller geographic levels of population.
-The population census of 2011 provides a platform for district level analysis as it provides individual level and household level information.
-In the same vein, the 2016 community survey statistic allows for comparisons on changes from 2011 to 2016 on key national and provincial indicators.
+The population census of 2022, just like th provides a platform for district level analysis as it provides individual level and household level information.
+In the same vein, the 2016 community survey statistic allows for comparisons on changes from 2011 to 20 on key national and provincial indicators.